al3v/Terraformer-AWS-Project/README.md

 ﻿# Terraformer-AWS-Project

-This project provides a comprehensive guide and utility scripts for using Terraformer to import your existing AWS infrastructure into Terraform configuration files.
+This project offers a guide and scripts for using Terraformer to import your existing AWS infrastructure into Terraform configuration files.
 Terraformer is a CLI tool that generates tf/json and tfstate files based on existing infrastructure (reverse Terraform).
 This process allows for a seamless transition to managing your infrastructure as code using Terraform